hazelcast/hazelcast-reference-manual/src/ReplicatedMap.md

 ## Replicated Map

-A replicated map is a distributed key-value data structure where the data is replicated to all members in the cluster.
+A Replicated Map is a distributed key-value data structure where the data is replicated to all members in the cluster.
 It provides full replication of entries to all members for high speed access.
 The following are its features:

-- When you have a replicated map in the  cluster, your clients can communicate with any cluster member.
+- When you have a Replicated Map in the  cluster, your clients can communicate with any cluster member.
 - All cluster members are able to perform write operations.
 - It supports all methods of the interface `java.util.Map`.
 - It supports automatic initial fill up when a new member is started.